top of page

 Thomastown Neighbourhood House works to engage with the community; advancing social and public welfare by providing support to the disadvantaged, advancing mental health and preventing social isolation and providing a safe and welcoming space with activities and events for the community.

 The TNH wellness activities are provided at no cost to the community and are attended by up to 200 community members per week.
 Activities such as ‘Let's Move' and 'All Seasons' provide young people with disabilities and the opportunity to engage in creative activities in a safe and supportive environment as well as providing respite to carers.
 Our Playgroups are attended by social services such as 'Services Australia', 'First Steps' and City of Whittlesea Early Years Team, who provide valuable support to local multicultural families to build parenting capacity, financial capacity and stronger families.
-Groups such as 'Friendship Cafe' and 'Women's Painting Circle' provide a safe space for women and people with mental illness or chronic illness and engagement through a shared creative activity.
+Groups such as 'Conversation Cafe' and 'Women's Making Circle' provide a safe space for women and people with mental illness or chronic illness and engagement through a shared creative activity.
 And our free PRACE English Class celebrates the lived experiences of the participants from culturally and linguistically diverse backgrounds and provides essential language skill development and conversations around contemporary Australian culture.

 TNH Core Values